-In 1973, King Middle School became the first school in the nation to be named after Dr. Martin Luther King, Jr. Nestled between the Grant Park and Summerhill neighbourhoods, the school recently underwent a $16 million renovation and is currently an International Baccalaureate candidate school in its second year of what is typically a three-year process.
+In 1973, King Middle School became the first school in the nation to be named after Dr. Martin Luther King, Jr. Nestled between the Grant Park and Summerhill neighborhoods, the school recently underwent a $16 million renovation and is an International Baccalaureate school.

 In keeping with the values of Dr. King, King Middle strives to prepare students for a globally competitive environment while fostering the principles of responsibility, service, respect, compassion, and international mindedness with a challenging academic framework.
 As part of the IB curriculum, students have a selection of:

 - Connections (two per semester) that include Art, Band, Dance, Orchestra,Theater, Health, PE, Swimming, and Career and Technology Education (CATE).

 - Spanish or Chinese (everyday core classes beginning in the 2018-2019 year).

 - Academic clubs such as Student Government, Math Club, Debate, Robotics, and Toastmaster Gavel Club.

 - Growing fine arts department, including a Dance Troupe, Theater Troupe, Band and Orchestra.

 - Competitive sports teams including Football, Boys and Girls Basketball, Softball, Baseball, Boys and Girls Soccer, Boys and Girls Track and Field, and Cheerleading.

 - Non-competitive sports such as Cycling, Kickball and Swimming.